ehealthsuisse/EPR-by-example/files/PIXQuery.md

 The PIX V3 Feed service responds with the master patient ID (XAD-PID) and the EPR-SPID, the patient is registered with in the community.

-The request message is not complex in nature, but quite lengthy due to the genericity of the HL7 V3 standard.
+The request message is not very complex, but quite lengthy due to the genericity of the HL7 V3 standard.
 A raw version of a response message may be found **[here](https://github.com/msmock/AnnotatedTX/blob/main/samples/ITI-45_response.xml)**.

 #### Message Interpretation